open-cogsci/datamatrix/doc-pelican/include/api/operations.md

 ## function __setcol__\(dm, name, value\)

-Returns a new DataMatrix to which a column has been added or modified.
+Returns a new DataMatrix to which a column has been added or in which a column has been modified.

-The main difference with using a regular assignment (`dm.col = 'x'`) is that this does not modify the original DataMatrix, and is suitable for use in `lambda` expressions.
+The main difference with regular assignment (`dm.col = 'x'`) is that `setcol()` does not modify the original DataMatrix, and can be used in `lambda` expressions.

 __Example:__

 %--
 python: |
- from datamatrix import DataMatrix, operations as ops
+ from datamatrix import DataMatrix, functional as fnc

  dm1 = DataMatrix(length=5)
- dm2 = ops.setcol(dm1, 'y', range(5))
+ dm2 = fnc.setcol(dm1, 'y', range(5))
  print(dm2)
 --%